Peggy Noonan: Later career

 Noonan worked as a consultant on the American television drama The West Wing.

-In mid-August 2004, Noonan took a brief unpaid leave from The Wall Street Journal to campaign for George W. Bush's reelection.
+In 2003, Noonan was a supporter of the US invasion of Iraq.
+In mid-August 2004, she took a brief unpaid leave from The Wall Street Journal to campaign for George W. Bush's reelection.
+In 2007, Noonan was one of the founding members of the now-shuttered wowOwow.com, along with Liz Smith, Lesley Stahl, Mary Wells Lawrence, and Joni Evans.

 During the 2008 presidential campaign, Noonan wrote about Sarah Palin's vice presidential candidacy in The Wall Street Journal.
-In one opinion piece, Noonan expressed her view that Palin did not demonstrate "the tools, the equipment, the knowledge or the philosophical grounding one hopes for, and expects, in a holder of high office," concluding that Palin's candidacy marked a "vulgarization in American Politics" that is "no good... for conservatism... [or] the country."
-Such commentary resulted in a backlash from many conservatives.
-In July 2022, in a column about the rise of remote work and empty office buildings, she wrote, "I don’t want America to look like an Edward Hopper painting.
-He was the great artist of American loneliness—empty streets, tables for one, everyone at the bar drinking alone.
-We weren’t meant to be a Hopper painting.
-We were meant to be and work together."
+In one opinion piece, Noonan expressed her view that Palin did not demonstrate "the tools, the equipment, the knowledge or the philosophical grounding one hopes for, and expects, in a holder of high office", concluding that Palin's candidacy marked a "vulgarization in American Politics" that is "no good ... for conservatism ... [or] the country".
+Tony Blankley sharply criticized Noonan for her criticism of Palin.

-Noonan is an author, a columnist for The Wall Street Journal, and a commentator on several news shows, including CNN, where she distanced herself from more conservative Republicans and Donald Trump's presidency.
-She was one of the founding members of wowOwow.com, along with Liz Smith, Lesley Stahl, Mary Wells Lawrence, and Joni Evans.

-In 2017, Noonan won the Pulitzer Prize for Commentary, for "rising to the moment with beautifully rendered columns that connected readers to the shared virtues of Americans during one of the nation's most divisive political campaigns."
+Noonan's weekly column for The Wall Street Journal, titled "Declarations", has been running since 2000.
+She is also a regular commentator on NBC's Meet the Press.
+In 2017, Noonan won the Pulitzer Prize for Commentary for "rising to the moment with beautifully rendered columns that connected readers to the shared virtues of Americans during one of the nation's most divisive political campaigns."

 Personal life

-In 1985, Noonan married Richard W. Rahn, who was then chief economist at the US Chamber of Commerce.
+In November 1985, at age 35, Noonan married 43 year old Richard W. Rahn, who was then chief economist at the US Chamber of Commerce.
+It was his third marriage, her first.
 Their son Will was born in 1987.
 Noonan and her husband were divorced after five years of marriage.
-In 1989 she returned with her son to her native New York.
+In 1989, a few months after separating from Rahn, she returned with her son to her native New York.
 In 2004, according to an interview with Crisis Magazine, she lived in a brownstone in Brooklyn Heights with her son, who attended the nearby Saint Ann's School.

-Noonan lives in New York City.
-She is a practicing Roman Catholic and attends St. Thomas More Church on Manhattan's Upper East Side.